susruths/qemu_vm_control_lib/README.md

 # qemu_vm_control_lib
-This is a simple python based wrapper around libvirt to programmatically put together a system using KVM VMs and openvswitch for networking.
+This is a simple python based wrapper around libvirt to programmatically put together a virtual topology comprising of KVM VMs and openvswitch networking.
+Custom topologies can be created to test confguration or run specific traffic test cases.

 # Required libraries  (Ubuntu)
 - apt install qemu-kvm libvirt-dev